Azure/iotedgedev/README.md

 1. **Install [Docker CE](https://docs.docker.com/install/)**

-    - On Windows, only Linux containers are supported at this time.
-Windows container support is coming very soon!
-Please follow [the document](https://docs.docker.com/docker-for-windows/#shared-drives) to open Docker Settings and setup a Shared Drive.
+    - Please follow [the document](https://docs.docker.com/docker-for-windows/#shared-drives) to open Docker Settings and setup a Shared Drive.
     - For macOS, please follow [the document](https://docs.docker.com/docker-for-mac/#file-sharing) to choose local directories to share with your containers.